 There are several important factors to consider when choosing a job queue for a specific program or custom script.
 In most cases, jobs are submitted via PBS scripts as described in Job Submission and Scheduling.

 Each MSI system contains job queues managing sets of hardware with different resource and policy limitations.
-MSI currently has three primary systems: the supercomputer Mesabi, Mesabi's expansion Mangi, and the Lab compute cluster.
+MSI currently has two primary systems: the supercomputer Mesabi and Mesabi's expansion Mangi.
 Mesabi has a wide variety of queues suitable for many different job types.
 Mangi is a heterogeneous system suitable for even more job types.
 Mangi should be your first choice when doing any computation at MSI.
-The Lab cluster is primarily for interactive software that is graphical in nature, and testing.
+The Mesabi Interactive Queue is primarily used for interactive software that is graphical in nature, and testing.
 Which system to choose depends highly on which system has queues appropriate for your software/script.
-Examines the Queue page to determine the most appropriate system.
+Examine the Queue page to determine the most appropriate system.

 Job Walltime (walltime=)

 The job walltime is the time from the start to the finish of a job (as you would measure it using a clock on a wall), not including time spent waiting to run.
 This is in contrast to cputime, which measures the cumulative time all cores spent working on a job.
 Different job queues have different walltime limits, and it is important to choose a queue with a sufficiently high walltime that enables your job to complete.
-Jobs which exceed the requested walltime are killed by the system to make room for other jobs.
+Jobs that exceed the requested walltime are killed by the system to make room for other jobs.
 Walltime limits are maximums only, and you can always request a shorter walltime, which will reduce the amount of time you wait in the queue for your job to start.
 If you are unsure how much walltime your job will need start with the queues with shorter walltime limits and only move to others if needed.